Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/animation.md

     This section summarizes all aspects of the animation system, which is responsible for bringing GameObjects in the scene to life.

+## Design decisions

+This template makes the following design decisions regarding the default way Unity handles animation:

+### Animation system

 This project uses Unity's built-in animation system, known as the [Mecanim Animation system](https://docs.unity3d.com/Manual/AnimationOverview.html), to bring its in-game units to life.

+## Animation

+All non-code files below are located at `Assets/_Project/Animation`.

+### MecanimAnimation

+#### AnimationClips

+#### AnimatorControllers

-This folder contains state machines called AnimatiorControllers that are referenced by a unit's Animator component to decide what AnimationClip to play.
+AnimatorControllers are state machines that decide what AnimationClip to play.
+They are referenced by a unit's Animator component.

 ## Scripting